hemanthj257/discordAuth/readme.md

 Sure, why not?
 If you have ideas or find bugs, feel free to open an issue or send a pull request.

 ---

-Hope that sounds a bit more like a human wrote it!# Discord Login Thingy with Express

-So, this is a little Express app that lets people log in using their Discord account.
-Pretty standard stuff: it uses Passport for the heavy lifting with Discord, saves user info in MongoDB, and keeps track of who's logged in with sessions.